-This page contains Chapter 3 from
+This page contains the opening portion of Chapter 3 from

-Sustainable Superabundance: A universal transhumanist manifesto for the 2020s and beyond
+Sustainable Superabundance: A universal transhumanist invitation

 3. Beyond technology